nvim-pack/nvim-spectre/README.md

 **WARNING**
 * Commit your file before you replace text.
 It is not support undo
 * Don't use your crazy vim skill to edit result text or UI.
-* You can use dd to delete result item
+* You can use `dd` to delete result item

 ## Regex Issue
 * default regex use vim regex **magic mode** `\v` and **no-ignore-case** .
 * It has different regex of search command `rg` and replace command `sed` so careful if you want to replace text.
-* It has a different of hightlight result because I use vim regex to hightlight text so careful but you can try to replace.
+* It has a different of highlight result because I use vim regex to highlight text so careful but you can try to replace.

 ## Replace